-An international team of 28 judges, including Chair of Judges Judge, Dave Haynes of Sixteen:Nine scrutinised the entries.
-Each judge assessed around 25 entries and allocated a total of up to 100 marks for each entry in the final stage of judging the Digital Signage Awards 2019.
+An international team of 28 judges, including Chair of Judges Judge, Dave Haynes of Sixteen:Nine scrutinised the entries for 2019.
+Each judge assessed around 25 entries and allocated a total of up to 100 marks for each entry in the final stage of judging the Digital Signage Awards.

 In alphabetical order, after the Chair, these are the key people who formed the judging panel for the 2019 Awards:

 Dave Haynes is the founder and editor of Toronto-based Sixteen:Nine, an online publication that has followed the digital signage industry for more than a decade.
 Dave does strategic advisory consulting work for many end-users and vendors, and also writes for many of them.
 It may have started as a simple blog, but Sixteen:Nine is now a legitimate online news and analysis publication.

 Sixteen:Nine is the media partner of the Digital Signage Awards and Dave Haynes has been a guiding mentor to the growing Awards and will again be Chair or Judges for the 2019 judging panel.